 Since the first Brooklyn Peace Fair in 2003, this event has brought together hundreds of community members for a day of learning and sharing on issues of peace and justice.

-The 2014 Brooklyn Peace Fair will be a multifaceted, interactive event with music, art, games, and cultural activities, as well as activities specifically geared towards youth.
+The 2015 Brooklyn Peace Fair will be an interactive event with music, art, games, theater, discussion, trainings, and cultural activities, as well as activities specifically geared towards youth.

 Location and date to be announced!
-It will be a weekend date in late May or early June (but not the holiday weekend) and a location in the downtown Brooklyn area.
+It will be a weekend date in late May or early June (but not the holiday weekend) at Fort Greene Park.

 Check out photos from the 2012 Brooklyn Peace Fair!

 Brooklyn Peace Fair 2012!!

 Brooklyn For Peace held its eighth annual Brooklyn Peace Fair on Saturday April 28 at the Brooklyn College Student Center.
 Attended by hundreds of people from all over the borough and beyond, the Fair featured a wide variety of activities relating to this year’s theme: Ending War, Promoting Peace.
 Co-sponsors of the event were the Brooklyn College Student Center, Brooklyn Congregations United, and Military Families Speak Out–Metro.

 There were tables from other peace and justice groups as well as tables from vendors promoting their wares.
 There were poetry and musical presentations.
 Committees belonging to the BFP conducted workshops on various topics.
 The children were entertained as well: a production of the Lorax was staged by the newly-formed Arts & Culture Committee and the actors were the kids themselves!